Best-Practices-Java-Enterprise/springdoc-openapi-redoc/README.md

 # springdoc-openapi-redoc
-Spring MVC application for springdoc practices using OpenAPI and Redoc
+Spring MVC application for Springdoc practices using OpenAPI and Redoc